About broadband packages

 Broadband packages are deals that give you internet connectivity at home.
 Broadband access is typically delivered via a telephone line or fibre cable running into your home, and a router that is almost always supplied for free as part of your package.

-Broadband packages with calls
+Broadband and phone packages

 - Weekend calls – Inclusive weekend calls means you don’t have to pay extra for any calls made at weekends, defined as being from midnight on Friday to midnight on Sunday.
 Post Office broadband packages tend to come with weekend calls as standard, while there are also Virgin, BT and EE packages with weekend calls included.